laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 ```
 ```
 Type+ uniquePtr = new Type
-Type^ sharedPtr = move(uniquePtr)  // The contactInfoUniquePtr is a NullPtr afterwards.
+Type^ sharedPtr = move(uniquePtr)  // The uniquePtr is a NullPtr afterwards.
 ```

 You still can use `makeUnique<Type>()` and `makeShared<Type>()`: